panzarino/panzarino.github.io/source/about.md

 slug: about
 ---

-I first started coding when I was still in high school.
+I am a full stack software engineer.
+I first started coding when I was in early high school.
 I am self-taught almost everything that I know about code, and I am very proficient in some programming languages and topics.
 This is just a simple site that details some of the things that I do with coding.